rahulsinghchandraul/rahulsinghchandraul.github.io/_research/GSP.md

 permalink: /research/GSP.html
 ---

 Graph signal processing extends classical concepts such as Fourier transform, convolution, wavelets to signals defined on irregular domains represented as graphs.
-In this field, my contributions can be summarized into the following three works.
+In this field, my work can be summarized into the following three contributions.

+* Graph Fourier Transform based on Directed Lapacian

+* Directed Graph Wavelets

+* Signed Magnetic Laplacian

 #### List of Publications: ####